 219 Elm St.

 This gem celebrates the diverse cuisines of Latin America, with more than 100 craft tequilas (try the Spicy El Diablo, with jalapeño-infused tequila).
-Its seasonal menu has a modern twist on traditional Mexican street-style food.
-Chow down on an all-beef pearl dog topped with cabbage and jalapeño slaw, chicharrón, chipotle ketchup, and agave mustard on a grilled roll or one of the 10 innovative taco choices, like the short rib “double stack,” with crunchy and soft tortillas, tres quesos, red wine, Mexican cola mole, cotija, and shredded napa cabbage.
+Its seasonal menu has a modern twist on traditional Mexican street food.
+Chow down on the roasted carrot enchiladas (carrots, kale, raisins, raja, cilantro, tres quesos, carrot and guajillo mole, pepitas, cilantro, and cotija) or one of the eight innovative taco choices, like the short rib “double stack,” with crunchy and soft tortillas, tres quesos, red wine, Mexican cola mole, cotija, and shredded napa cabbage.
 It’s also great for a weekend brunch (like thick-cut French toast with caramelized plantains and a morning taco plate).
-There are weekly events, like Burro Karaoke on Tuesdays.

 237 Elm St.